yigitsever/gradecoin-site/content/block_docs.md

 Fill this with the `hash` value you found during the mining process.

 # Block Rules
-- Blocks should include some minimum number of transactions.
+- Blocks have to include a minimum number of transactions.
 - Blocks cannot have duplicate transactions.

 # References